-- 1 The Edusave Good Progress Award (GPA) is given to Singapore Citizen students in Government and Government-aided primary (except those in Primary 1) and secondary schools, junior colleges and centralised institute, independent schools, specialised schools, the Institute of Technical Education, and the polytechnics who have made significant improvement in their learning dispositions (for Primary 2 and 3) or academic performance (for Primary 4 and above).
+- 1 The Edusave Good Progress Award (GPA) is given to Singapore Citizen students in Government and Government-aided primary (except those in Primary 1) and secondary schools, junior colleges and Millennia Institute, independent schools, specialised schools, the Institute of Technical Education, and the polytechnics who have made significant improvement in their learning dispositions (for Primary 2 and 3) or academic performance (for Primary 4 and above).
 Students who are recipients of Edusave scholarships or bursaries, or other MOE scholarships or bursaries are not eligible for this award.
-The GPA is co-funded by the People's Association, which bears 10% of the amount paid. - 2 The school-based awards are given to a maximum of 10% of students from all streams in each level.
-Selection is based on the comparison of the year-end school examination results against those of the previous year. - 3 In 2021, 32,489 students were awarded the GPA at a total value of \$6.2 million.
+The GPA is co-funded by the People's Association at up to a maximum of \$600,000 or 10% of the amount paid for the awards, whichever is lower. - 2 The school-based awards are given to a maximum of 10% of students at each level and course.
+Selection is based on the comparison of the year-end school examination results against those of the previous year. - 3 In 2022, 34,013 students were awarded the GPA at a total value of \$6.6 million.
 Table-4 shows the breakdown of awardees by level.